 Derivation of name and historical aspects

 The genus Podalyria was named by Lamarck after Podalirius / Podalyrius (Latin) from Podaleirios (Greek), the son of Asklepios, god of healing.
 According to the Iliad, Podaleirios and his brother Machaon were physicians to the Greek army during the Trojan Wars.
-The specific name buxifolia refers to its leaves being similar to the evergreen shrub genus Buxus, with the Latin folium meaning 'leaf'.
+The specific name buxifolia refers to its leaves being similar to the evergreen shrub genus Buxus, commonly called 'box', with the Latin folium meaning 'leaf'.

 Podalyria belongs in the tribe Podalyrieae, subfamily Papilionoideae, family Fabaceae.
 Its closest relatives are the genera Virgilia, Cyclopia and Stirtonanthus.

 Podalyria is a genus of 25 species, endemic to southern Africa.
 Most podalyrias occur in the winter rainfall region of South Africa, but some extend into the Eastern Cape and a few into the Northern Cape and KwaZulu-Natal.
 The best known species in the group is Podalyria calyptrata.